michhar/deeplearning-azureml-and-azure-functions/README.md

     func azure functionapp publish dnnfuncapp --build-native-deps
 ```

- Add as a key/value pairs, the following under **Application settings** in the "Application settings" configuration link/tab in the Azure Portal under the Azure Function App in use (using your subscription id, workspace used with Azure ML and the .
+ Add as a key/value pairs, the following under **Application settings** in the "Application settings" configuration link/tab in the Azure Portal under the published Azure Function App.

-1. `AZURE_SUB` - your Azure Subscription id
+1. `AZURE_SUB` - the Azure Subscription id
 2. `RESOURCE_GROUP` - the resource group in which AzureML Workspace is found
 3. `WORKSPACE_NAME` - the AzureML Workspace name (create this if it doesn't exist - [with code](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-create-workspace-with-python) or [in Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-get-started))
 4. `STORAGE_CONTAINER_NAME_TRAINDATA` - the Blob Storage container name containing the training data